How to Handle Poor Performance

 Being a manager is not for the faint of heart.
 But being able to lift your team’s performance can be immensely satisfying.
 Set high standards, measure and share results, and encourage a team culture that is accountable and inspired to perform at a higher level.

-To learn more about how to handle poor performance, download The Science Behind Performance Expectations that Managers Need to Know
+To learn more about how to handle poor performance, download The Research Behind Performance Expectations that Managers Need to Know